nbd-wtf/emeralize/README.md

 - `Resource Purchase`
 - `Tip`

-## Summary
+## Deployment.
 You're now all set to use emeralize locally.
-You can follow this guide to see how to deploy the app to [namecheap](https://www.youtube.com/watch?v=nvq7NNSfKdw)
+You can follow this guide to see how to deploy the app to [namecheap](https://www.youtube.com/watch?v=nvq7NNSfKdw).
+If there's interest I can write a guide for AWS deployment.